(Almost) complete characterization of stability of a discrete-time Hawkes process with inhibition and memory of length two: Introduction

-where $\lambda >0$, $h : \R_+ \to \R$ and $\phi : \R \to \R_+$ are measurable, deterministic functions.
-The function $\Lambda$ thus quantifies the probability that an even occurs in a infinitesimal period of time.
+where $\lambda >0$, $h : \R_+ \to \R$ and $\phi : \R \to \R_+$ are measurable, deterministic functions (see \cite{daley_introduction_2006} for further details).
 The function $h$ is called the \textit{reproduction function}, and contains the information of the behaviour of the process throughout time.
-The sign of the function $h$ encodes for the type of time dependence: when $h$ is non negative, the process is said to be \textit{self-exciting} : every event that occurs increases the probability of an other event to occur; when $h$ is signed : the negative values of $h$ can then be seen as self-inhibition (see \cite{cattiaux_limit_2021} and \cite{costa_renewal_2020}).
+In the case where $\phi$ is non-decreasing, the sign of the function $h$ encodes for the type of time dependence: when $h$ is non-negative, the process is said to be \textit{self-exciting}; when $h$ is signed : the negative values of $h$ can then be seen as self-inhibition (see \cite{cattiaux_limit_2021} and \cite{costa_renewal_2020}).
 The case where $h\ge0$ and $\phi=id$ is called the linear case.
 Considering signed functions $h$ requires to add non-linearity by the mean of a function $\phi$ which ensures that the intensity remains positive.
 In this paper, we will focus on the particular case where $\phi = (\cdot)_+$ is the ReLU function defined on $\R$ by $(x)_+ = \max(0,x)$.